Drone Laws in North Carolina

 Commercial Drone Operators

-• To obtain a permit, drone operators must provide proof of their remote pilot certificate or other authorization to conduct commercial unmanned aircraft system operations from the FAA (see above, “Federal Restrictions & Requirements).
+- To obtain a permit, drone operators must provide proof of their remote pilot certificate or other authorization from the FAA to conduct commercial unmanned aircraft system operations (see above, “Federal Restrictions & Requirements).

 Government Drone Operators